rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 I think this is not optimal in long term.
 This bias creates groups with a narrow pool of experience and expertise.

-I need to consider myself as a cookie cutter too.
-The choices are made in the code designed are very much biased by my recent work.
+I have to consider myself as a cookie cutter too.
+The choices I made in the code I design can be biased by my recent work.

-**IMO Summary**
+**Summary**

 My conclusion is this: it does not really matter if you get stuck and can't figure it out for a few days.
 For some problems you will be stuck for much longer.
-I am talking about pursuit of a well designed code, not a brute force kludge.
+I am talking about pursuit of a well designed code, not a brute-force kludge.
 What really matters is not giving up and eventually figuring it out.

 > “You must understand, young Hobbit, it takes a long time to say anything in Old Entish.
 And we never say anything unless it is worth taking a long time to say.”